telia-oss/graphql-typed-client/README.md

 - No changes has been done since previous commit

-#### .NET 7 version aka: Linq (Expressions) to GraphQl to C# Models
+#### .NET 7 and .NET 9 versions, aka Linq (Expressions) to GraphQl to C# Models
-- The .net 7 version is in folder "net7.0"
+- Versions are found in their respective folder
-- No Vsix nor Nuget package, simply clone, build, copy the output dll file for reuse
+- There's no VSIX nor a Nuget package, simply clone, rebuild and copy the dll's from the bin folders for reuse
-- Dependency on HttClient is also freed, its up to the callee how request are sent
+- Dependency on HttpClient is removed, it is up to callee how requests are sent